Frank Barnes School for Deaf Children rated ‘outstanding’ by Ofsted for the fourth time running

 Frank Barnes School was graded ‘outstanding’ again in its recent Ofsted inspection in March 2017.
 This is the fourth time the school has been graded Outstanding following inspections in 2006, 2009 and 2012 – but the first time the school has been inspected since moving to brand-new purpose-built premises in the new King’s Cross development.

 Karen Simpson, the school’s previous Headteacher for 18 years retired last summer, and a new interim leadership structure was put in place.
-Dani Sive, the Acting Headteacher, and the interim leadership team were praised for maintaining the outstanding quality of education in the school since the last inspection.
+Dani Sive, Headteacher, and leadership team were praised for maintaining the outstanding quality of education in the school since the last inspection.

 The Ofsted HMI also praised the governing body for their support and challenge to the school’s leadership team during the time of significant change.
 The school was also commended for its strengths in consistently high expectations of pupils and good or outstanding progress due to effective support they receive.
 Feedback from the inspectors included their observations on the learning activities in the classroom, the pupils’ confidence and their pride in what they achieve.